What types of lessons are taught at Horse Camp?

 Please see our Directions. *Do not take the Nate Harrison grade.

 Can I pay my balance when I come to camp?

 Yes; however, we strongly suggest doing it online through your camp account or over the phone beforehand.

 Can I send mail to my camper?

 WE LOVE MAIL!
 We highly recommend prewriting letters/packages and bringing them with you Sunday when you drop off your camper.
 This saves on postage and time in transit.
 Please label mail: Camp Location (Main Camp), Camp Attending/Dates, Camper Name, and the DAY you would like them to receive it. *Please be wary of sending food, as campers will only be allowed to eat it during their free time at camp.
-Check out our Palomar Care Packages!
-You can also get your camper a dozen chocolate chip cookies to eat during Free Time and share with their friends.
+Check out our Palomar Cookie Packages!
+You can get your camper a dozen chocolate chip cookies to eat during free time and share with their friends.
 All proceeds will go to our Camper Scholarship Fund!

 How much money should I send with my camper?